LukeDS-it/pizza-hash/README.md

 is over the maximum allowed size) to any decimal number, positive or negative, depending on the current and previous selection.

-The choice of the weight is influenced by
+The choice of the weight is influenced by the following constraints:
-* Going towards the minimum number of ingredients required will influence the score positively (this will assign one point for every ingredient type that helps towards the goal)
+* **Minimum Ingredients Constraint:** Going towards the minimum number of ingredients required will influence the score positively (this will assign one point for every ingredient type that helps towards the goal)
-* Removing topping that are in excess will influence the score positively by the ratio of topping that has been removed (say that in an iteration 2/3 of exceeding Tomatoes have been removed, then the score will increase of 0.6)
+* **Removal of the Unwanted Constraint:** Removing topping that are in excess will influence the score positively by the ratio of topping that has been removed (say that in an iteration 2/3 of exceeding Tomatoes have been removed, then the score will increase of 0.6)
-* Similarly, removing topping that is not in excess (thus resulting in reducing the total number of slices that can be made) will influence the score negatively by the same ratio of topping that has been removed (say that in an iteration 2/3 of Mushrooms have been removed, but we were lacking in them, will result in a score decrease of 0.6)
+* **Mourning of the Best Constraint** Similarly, removing topping that is not in excess (thus resulting in reducing the total number of slices that can be made) will influence the score negatively by the same ratio of topping that has been removed (say that in an iteration 2/3 of Mushrooms have been removed, but we were lacking in them, will result in a score decrease of 0.6)
-* Not ethat if the scarce topping is removed, but it was needed to reach the minimum topping quantity on a slice, score is still increased, even if by a lesser quantity.
+* **Died for Better Cause Constraint:** If the scarce topping is removed, but it was needed to reach the minimum topping quantity on a slice, score is still increased, even if by a lesser quantity.
+* **Forced Path Constraint** (added in 1.1) If we're going in the only possible direction, e.g. because we've reached the frontier of the pizza, even if we're reducing the ingredient that we're short with, we are actually avoiding waste, so we're going towards a better solution

 After all the possible nodes have been built, a slice is created choosing the best fit (the node with the highest score).
 The corresponding cells (toppings)